 It’s pitched somewhere between Bayonetta and Devil May Cry, though Raiden’s ability to slow time to a crawl and dissect his foes is a memorable (and rather disgusting) addition.
 Plus, you can slice up nearby cars into little bits – it’s great fun.

-If you want heavy, exceedingly violent medieval swordplay with a high skill ceiling, Mordhau will no doubt be to your liking.
+If you want heavy, exceedingly violent medieval swordplay, Chivalry 2 will no doubt be to your liking.
 It’s equally adept at large-scale multiplayer battles, and while the largest of fights can be a touch unruly, the game positively soars when the stars align and everything works as it should.
 Featuring fights with up to 64 players, mercenaries can fight alongside a team as they work together to raid a castle.

 Nidhogg 2’s swordplay demands experimentation and quick thinking, not least because your player-controlled nemesis might start blasting you with arrows or opt to lob a dagger at your face.
 There’s no room for chivalry in its fleshy, repellent world.